konstructio/kubefirst-docs/CONTRIBUTING.md

 ##### Admonitions

-You can also use special Docusaurus Markdown syntax called admonitions, which let you display beautiful notes, informations, warnings, and others.
+You can also use special Docusaurus Markdown syntax called admonitions, which let you display beautiful notes, information, warnings, and others.

 ```markdown
 :::note